 - War Pensions Mobility Supplement

-Qualification criteria is subject to change.
-Please see the GOV.UK website for the full and up to date list.
+Keep in mind that these qualification criteria are subject to change.
+So, it’s always best to check the GOV.UK website for the full and up to date list.

 Which Boilers Are Eligible For Replacement?

 While the criteria above pertain to the applicants and their properties, the condition of the existing boiler destined for replacement also plays a role in the eligibility equation.
 That’s because swapping one new, efficient boiler for another won’t generate the desired energy savings — or reduce CO2 emissions.

 To this end, ECO4/HHCRO uses the following criteria — on an individual basis — to decide which boilers are eligible for a replacement under the grant:

 - The boiler’s age